What are the answers to the psychology of conformity? Why exactly do we do it?

 The psychology of conformity: why do we do it?

 Many people like to recognise themselves as an individual, or unique.
 Whilst we all possess specific characteristics that distinguish us from the crowd, the majority of human beings comply with some set of societal rules most of the time.

 Cars stop at red traffic lights; children and adults attend school and go to work.
 These are examples of conformity for obvious reasons.
 Without compliance with certain rules of society, the entire structure would break down.

 However, there are other instances where we conform but for less important reasons.
-What is the psychology of conformity behind college students playing drinking games?
+What is the psychology behind the conformity among college students playing drinking games?
 Deutsch and Gerard (1955) identified two main reasons we do this: informational and normative influence.

 Informational influence happens when people change their behaviour in order to be correct.
 In situations where we are unsure of the correct response, we often look to others who are more knowledgeable and use their lead as a guide for our own behaviours.

 Normative influence stems from a desire to avoid punishments and gain rewards.
 For example, an individual might behave in a certain way in order to get people to like them.